by Garrick Dee

 Invest in a Good Shaving Cream

-First let’s define what is a good shaving cream?
-According to Men-U a good shaving cream is rich and creamy and not foamy.
+First, let’s define what a good shaving cream is?
+According to Men-U, good shaving cream is rich and creamy and not foamy.

 There different types of shaving creams.
 The most common ones found in a lot of stores are aerosol type products that contain chemicals – it will dry out the skin.
 Avoid these.

 Even if you want to save money at least get a product that’s in a tube like Cremo Cream or the Proraso.

 These two products aren’t expensive, going between $6 to $10 bucks in Amazon and since you’re using just a little product, it will last a long time.